paulk-asert/MakeTestingGroovy/README.md

 ----------------------

 The application is a simple web-based blogging system.
 It is a little novel in that it combines in a single Groovy file a Spring/standalone GORM/Jetty application.
-Just type 'groovy SimpBlog' in the appropriate directory and your application will start.
-Or you can fire it up in your favorite IDE.
+Just follow the instructions within the project directory to fire up the application.

 Basic Test Automation
 ---------------------